Sanders And Warren Stand Together: Takeaways From Tuesday's Democratic Debate

 Not in evidence on this night were the candidates who have made this the most racially diverse field in either party's history.
 All the people of color running for this nomination drew into the second night of the debate by lottery.

 Issues of race and racism did arise, however, giving Williamson a chance to embrace her proposal for up to $500 billion in reparations payments to the African American descendants of slaves.
-She called it "a debt that is owed," and immediately set off a Twitter storm, pro and con.
+She called it "a debt that is owed" and immediately set off a Twitter storm, pro and con.
 The rest of the candidates on stage tried to seek responses that were neither rejecting nor embracing of the cash payment idea.

 The debate also did not touch on the issue of abortion, despite the encroachment of anti-abortion forces in legislatures and in the courts.

-Note: A previous version of this story incorrectly said last month's presidential debates were held in Charlotte, N.C.
-They were held in Miami.